 - Long-term, low-interest loans

-- If funds are available, grants may be combined with a loan if necessary to keep user costs reasonable
+- If funds are available, a grant may be combined with a loan if necessary to keep user costs reasonable.

 How may the funds be used?